My Aged Care - Home Care Packages

 Step 4: Once the assessment is complete the government will tell you what level of care you have been approved for.
 There are 4 levels of funding depending on need.
 This ranges from +-$7,000 per annum to +-$48,000 per annum.

-Step 5: Once an ACAT assessment has been completed under the CDC system you will need to complete an income assessment via Centrelink to determine eligibility.
+Step 5: Once an ACAT assessment has been completed you will need to complete an income assessment via Centrelink to determine eligibility.
 Only persons on the aged pension or with annual income levels below a fixed amount are eligible for government funded home care packages.
 Nobody will be denied services because they can’t afford it.
 If a person has independent means then the government will ask the person to make a contribution towards their care.
 Once again Right at Home can help you navigate this process.

 Step 6: If you are eligible for a high level package like a 3 or 4 you may be put on a waiting list.
 You may have to wait as long as 6-months for an allocation.
 Once you have been given a package then you go onto the myagedcare website and notify them which provider you have chosen.